NETWAYS/fundamentals4puppet-training/sections/basics/03_installation.md

 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Installation

 * Objective:
- * Install package `puppet-agent` in the same version as the master runs.
+ * Install package `puppet-agent` in the same version as the master runs
 * Steps:
- * Make Puppet Collection available.
+ * Make Puppet Collection available
- * Inspect what version is installed on your master.
+ * Inspect what version is installed on your master
- * Install puppet-agent in the inspected version.
+ * Install puppet-agent in the inspected version
- * Extend the secure path variable to include the puppet command.
+ * Extend the secure path variable to include the puppet command

 !SLIDE supplemental exercises